ATDevOutreach/VoiceForSMSFailureFallback/README.md

 5. 'Failed'

 #### Voice Workflow
-To ensure communication with clients in cases where delivery reports indicate a different status from 'Success' the following workflow can be assumed:
+To ensure communication with clients in cases where delivery reports indicate a different status from 'Success' the following workflow can be assumed:<br>
 a.
 SMS is sent to the customer via AT API
 - Delivery Report is a Success: Contact list updated with the status or as active
 - Delivery Report is apart from Success: Contact list updated with status or inactive